cato-001/termfmt/README.md

 # termfmt
 A rust library for formating, coloring terminal output.
-Compatible with many libraries.